Alex-Aw-SG/FlatmatesBill/README.md

 # Flatmates Bill

 ### Overview
 A script to calculate bills between 2 parties.
-Here the ultility bills is shared between 2 flatmates according to the number of days they had spent at home.
+Here the ultility bill is shared between 2 flatmates according to the number of days they had spent at home.

 ### Objective